on all US orders over $99.

 Eating healthy is more important than ever before and I’m thrilled that my new Radical Recipes Cookbook is now available for your instant download, so you have a new variety of quick and easy family-friendly recipes at your fingertips!
 My gift to you today is to share the most versatile and easy to prepare breakfast, lunch, and dinner recipes from this new treasure trove of delicious meals.
 It is my hope this inspires a new love for cooking healthy foods in you and breathes new life into your kitchen routine.

 If your first response is to doubt that you can find the ingredients, take heart.
 I firmly believe in the strength of the American food supply and have seen firsthand that the shelves are filling up again in our local grocery store, especially the fresh produce.
-I chose these recipes to share because of their versatility – you can easily substitute similar healthy ingredients you have on-hand if you’re missing something from the recipe.
+I chose these radical healthy recipes for immune boosting comfort foods to share because of their versatility – you can easily substitute similar healthy ingredients you have on-hand if you’re missing something from the recipe.

 For many of you, your morning commute has transitioned from going across town to walking across the living room.
 When I’m writing a book I spend a lot of time working from home, so I have a good understanding of the pros and cons.
 Morning meetings mean you still need quick and easy, but if it isn’t filling, the kitchen full of your favorite snacks is too close and convenient to stay away.
 If you’re not careful, you’ll gain the “quarantine 15” before this is all over.